-Course Incomplete/Withdrawal/Grade Appeal: All students are required to complete the course within the semester they are signed up.
+Course Incomplete/Withdrawal/Grade Appeal:

+All students are required to complete the course within the semester they are signed up.
 Incomplete grades for the course are rarely given, will only be granted if the student provides a valid, documented excuse for not being able to complete the course on time, has contacted the instructor prior to the scheduled last class to request an extension, and was satisfactorily passing the class before the situation arose.
 The student signs a contract that includes the incomplete course activities and the new due dates.

-Objections to your grade, or other class issues: The full university policy can be found here.
+Objections to your grade, or other class issues:

+The full university policy can be found here (Links to an external site.).
 Note: the first thing you must do is get in touch with me, so that we can resolve the issue.
 If you try to go to someone else (for example, the History Department chair), they will send you back to me, as the policy states.
 I will make every effort to help you understand anything you don't understand and help you improve your performance on future assignments.
 Please ask!
 I'm here to help, and I don't want anyone to do poorly!
 NOTE: I do not get notifications from Canvas when you add a reply to an assignment comment, so I very likely won't see it.
 Use email or Canvas Inbox.

-Find more information and dates regarding drops and withdrawals by consulting the University Handbook: Drops and Withdrawals and Appeal Process.
+Find more information and dates regarding drops and withdrawals by consulting the University Handbook: Drops and Withdrawals (Links to an external site.) and Appeal Process (Links to an external site.).